 Often we find companies continue to use fiberglass because they are unaware of the advantages of working with polycarbonate; and, the inherent value in using this versatile thermal set plastic.

-Today polycarbonate (sometimes called fiberglass reinforced polyester) is one of the most versatile types of plastic used in industrial applications throughout the world for both indoor and outdoor applications.
+Today polycarbonate is one of the most versatile types of plastic used in industrial applications throughout the world fro both indoor and outdoor applications.

 When exposed to UV light for prolonged periods of time, the color of fiberglass material will fade.
 This process is called as photodegradation or more commonly known as “sun bleaching’ or “bleaching.”

 Photodegradation occurs when ultraviolet rays break down the chemical bonds of the dyes in an object and the colors fade.

 More importantly, however, fiberglass can also delaminate with prolonged UV exposure, this more commonly known as “blooming.”
 Delamination is when the layers of fiberglass strands and resin separate from each other or from the core sandwiched between the layers, exposing the glass fibers on the surface of the enclosure.
 It gives the enclosure a rough or fuzzy texture.

 Delamination is a common problem and can eventually compromise the overall structural integrity of the enclosure – resulting in a system failure of the internal components.
 Replacing either the enclosure or the entire unit may be required, costing time and money.